-The STUDIO: CU Society of Art and Design: Student organizations for those with art-related interests include The STUDIO, a student-led organization promoting community and mentoring among Art and Design students.
+The STUDIO: Cedarville University Society of Art and Design: Student organizations for those with art-related interests include The STUDIO, a student-led organization promoting community and mentoring among art and design students.
 Check out The CU Design Major’s Survival Guide, their annual publication providing a collection of sage wisdom and resources that help you make the most of your academic experience in the visual arts.

 University Art Opportunities

 SCAB "Art in the Open" Shows: Cedarville's Student Center Activity Board hosts several student art shows every year known as "Art in the Open."
 All students are invited to submit their recent creations for the exhibits.
 Pieces are hung in the bottom floor of the Stevens Student Center for all students to enjoy as they go to check their mail, visit the bookstore, or relax with friends over coffee from Rinnova.

 Annual Art Student Exhibition: The Annual Art Student Exhibition is a juried exhibition featuring work from both graphic design and studio art students.
 All art majors are strongly encouraged to submit pieces either from their classes or from their personal work.
 Selections are prominently displayed in a special exhibit on the upper level of the Stevens Student Center.

 Study Abroad: Art students often take advantage of the University’s study abroad program.
 Art students have studied in any number of countries including England, France, Italy, Austria, Germany, and Australia.
 Study terms can be short term, summer sessions, or semester studies.